mlcommons/croissant/docs/croissant-spec.md

 A glob pattern or regular expression over content Urls or filenames that specifies files to exclude from the `FileSet`.
-If multiple values are provided, then their union is taken.
+If multiple values are provided, then their union is taken, i.e., any file matched by any of the exclude patterns is excluded.

 **range**:	[sc:Text](https://schema.org/Text)